DependingOnMood/FixedIncome/README.md

 Include calculate in VaRs, 2 year hedge, Daily Change by Issuer, Risk by Maturity, etc.

-Project F is the server site.
+Project F is the server side.
 Put datas in opening book, closing book, curve, also daily changes files.
 Locate to the Project F folder and use command: ./run.sh to make files and run the server run.sh makes the makefile.1  output the myserver, then run myserver